Why this fight matters

 "Cracking" is when mapmakers slice a community of interest into multiple districts so its voters never make up a majority anywhere.
 Memphis — a majority-Black city of roughly 630,000 — has historically been kept whole inside the 9th District, represented by Rep. Steve Cohen.

-Under the proposed map, Memphis is split into three pieces, each attached to large rural and suburban areas that vote heavily Republican.
-The result: Memphis voters lose their unified voice in Washington, and a competitive Democratic seat disappears overnight.
+Under the new law, Memphis is split into three pieces, each attached to large rural and suburban areas that vote heavily Republican.
+The result: Memphis voters lose their unified voice in Washington, and a competitive Democratic seat disappears overnight unless the courts intervene.